Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 36 - React.js/36.05 Introduction to JSX and Babel/README.md

 ```

 By wrapping elements inside a `div`, you can render multiple elements as a single unit.
 This is a fundamental concept in React for creating complex layouts.

+## Conclusion

+React and Babel enable you to write modern, readable JavaScript and HTML together.
+Babel ensures compatibility across browsers, and React's modular approach allows for organized, maintainable code.
+In the next lesson, you will face a challenge to apply what you have learned.

+## Key Takeaways

+- JSX allows embedding HTML directly inside JavaScript files, making code more readable and concise.
+- Babel compiles next-generation JavaScript and JSX into browser-compatible JavaScript.
+- ReactDOM's `render()` method requires a single HTML element as its first argument.
+- Wrapping multiple elements inside a single `<div>` enables rendering multiple elements in React.